Foreign governments are fed up with social media — and threatening prison for tech employees

 Truth and consequences

-The idea of using criminal law, not just civil liability, to clamp down on online content is particularly unusual in democratic countries like Australia.
-Under the law passed this month by Australia’s parliament, tech companies must “expeditiously” take down “abhorrent violent material” or face enormous fines, and employees face prison terms of up to three years.
+The idea of using criminal law, not just civil liability, to clamp down on online content is particularly unusual in democratic countries such as Australia.
+Under the law passed this month by Australia’s parliament, technology companies must “expeditiously” take down “abhorrent violent material” or face enormous fines, and employees face prison terms of up to three years.

 The law passed in the span of a couple days with little public debate.
 Krahulcova said the result was a slapdash measure with vague definitions — but possibly a political winner ahead of Australian elections next month.